 Afternoon: 1.35 – 3.25

-In maths, we will be looking at number, place value, measure, statistics, multiplication and division.
+In maths, we will be looking at multiplication and division for the most part of this half term.
+Year 1 children will also be recapping place value.
+Later in the term we will be looking at 2D and 3D shapes.
 To help with your child’s learning, it would be useful to keep practising counting in 1s, 2s and 5s up to and above 100.
-It would also be useful to keep practicing mental maths skills, such as adding numbers together and subtracting numbers.
+It would also be useful to keep practising mental maths skills, such as adding numbers together and subtracting numbers.

 Homework will be given out in a homework book on a Friday.
-Please would you hand homework back in on a Wednesday or Thursday at the very latest.
-This ensures that staff have time to mark homework and stick the next set in again.
+Please would you hand homework back in on a Wednesday.
+This ensures that we have time to mark homework and stick the next set in again.
 Of course, homework can be handed in earlier if you wish.
 Homework enables children to practise skills learnt earlier in the week, or to research something for the following week.

-Children will also bring their spelling sheet home in their homework book loose.
-Please could the children practice these at home, on the sheet provided and do some of the activities suggested.
+Children will also bring their spelling sheet home in their spelling book.
+Please could the children practise these at home.
 This will give them as much opportunity as possible to retain their spellings.

 Class 2 can get very busy and tiring, so there will be some weeks throughout the year where children will be given extended reading time, rather than set written homework or spellings.
 It is important that children have time to rest and relax too!